BleuLlama/LlamaVampireDrive/README.md

 can be <CR> or <LF>.

-For the sake of clarity, the two computers involved with a transaction will be categorized like so:
+For the sake of clarity, the two computers involved with a transaction will be categorized as follows:

 ## Terminal